Refresher On Your Camera

 You should have a solid knowledge of photography, optics, light, composition, etc. before you start going into the advanced courses.

-If you have forgotten the basics, I strongly urge you to start at the beginning with Photography 101.
 I cannot stress too much how important it is to have the information provided in the basic lessons.
 They provide a solid foundation and will definitely help you make really fine photographs.
 MAKE fine pics, not just take ’em.

 Here is a diagram of controls for a typical SLR.
 See how many match your camera.